Health Indicator Report of Critical Congenital Heart Disease (CCHD) Screening

 DefinitionPercentage of Utah newborns screened for state mandated CCHD screening (by pulse oximetry) and the results.

-NumeratorPercentage of Utah of newborns who either passed, failed, or were not screened for CCHD (by pulse oximetry).
+NumeratorPercentage Utah of newborns who either passed, failed, or were not screened for CCHD (by pulse oximetry).

 Healthy People Objective MICH-32.1:Increase the number of States and the District of Columbia that verify through linkage with vital records that all newborns are screened shortly after birth for conditions mandated by their State-sponsored screening program